602 - Programs of Instruction

 602.1 - Basic Instruction Program

-The basic instruction program will include, but not be limited to, the curriculum required for each grade level by the Iowa Department of Education and reflect educational standards.
+The basic instruction program will include, but not be limited to, the courses required for each grade level by the Iowa Department of Education and reflect educational standards.
 The instructional approach will be gender-fair and multicultural.

 The basic instruction program of students enrolled in early childhood programming will include curricula and instruction designed to develop and extend literacy skills in expressive and receptive language, numeracy, social and interaction skills, and fine and gross motor skill acquisition.

-The school board may, in its discretion, offer additional courses in the instruction program for any grade level.
+The board may, in its discretion, offer additional courses in the instruction program for any grade level.

-Each instruction program is carefully planned for optimal benefit taking into consideration the financial condition of the school district and other factors deemed relevant by the school board or superintendent.
+Each instruction program is carefully planned for optimal benefit taking into consideration the financial condition of the school district and other factors deemed relevant by the board or superintendent.
 Each instruction program’s plan should describe the program, its goals, the effective materials, the activities, and the method for student evaluation.

 An individual student may advance through the academic sequence offered in the instruction program at an accelerated pace provided the age, appropriateness, and affordability can be reasonably accommodated.